 Increases employee engagement and job satisfaction

-In an environment that encourages people to communicate diagonally, employees are confident they can do their jobs with excellence because they have the freedom to communicate effectively.
 Since they can freely access the information they need without hesitation, they're more engaged with their work and satisfied with their day-to-day responsibilities.
-In fact, both employees and leaders are empowered as barriers to collaboration come down.
+Both employees and leaders are empowered as barriers to collaboration come down.

-Diagonal communication also goes hand in hand with horizontal leadership.
 Horizontal leaders give all employees an active voice and include them in the company's workings.
 Horizontal leaders encourage diagonal communication because it makes employees more engaged and confident that they can do their best work.

 Similarly, the more people involved in a stream of workplace communication, the higher the chance of distortion and misinterpretation.
 Diagonal communication removes the intermediaries and keeps the messaging intact throughout the exchange.

-The challenges and disadvantages of diagonal communication
+Challenges of diagonal communication

 Dependent on healthy working environments

-If your working environments tend toward hostility and competitiveness, you will have difficulty adapting to a diagonal communication style.
 Diagonal communication requires trust and healthy business relationships.
 For diagonal communication to work, all team members must be transparent and not willfully conceal or withhold information for competitive purposes.

-It may leave key people out of discussions
+May leave key people out of discussions

 If an employee engages in cross-functional communication and doesn't inform their team lead or stakeholders, it could create confusion and keep information siloed.
-Critical stakeholders will also miss out on crucial information, which could delay a project's progress.
+Critical stakeholders will also miss crucial information, which could delay a project's progress.

-How to encourage diagonal communication and remove the barriers to success
+Try SuperhumanHow to encourage diagonal communication in the workplace

 Keep employees in the loop

-A simple cc to the direct manager or lead on cross-functional communication will solve many potential problems.
 For example, suppose a developer wants to contact customer service to learn about customer pain points with the software.
-In that case, they should cc the customer service lead and the development manager to keep them in the loop.
+In that case, they should CC the customer service lead and the development manager to keep them in the loop.

 Watch out for bottlenecks, however, when team members get stuck on which stakeholders to invite to the conversation.
 Here are some tips to help employees tag the right stakeholders in company communication: